kogo59/Sven-Hedin-Transhimalaja-Band-II/chapters/73_Dreiundsiebzigstes_Kapitel.md

 should be given a new meaning, when it is possible to invent any number of new names for newly discovered mountains.
-I do not see that it is necessary to give an important name to newly discovered mountains. À new name wilt become important, be- cause of the mountains to which it is attached, and your mountains would have rendered any new name important.“
+I do not see that it is necessary to give an important name to newly discovered mountains. À new name will become important, be- cause of the mountains to which it is attached, and your mountains would have rendered any new name important.“